thomas-iniguez-visioli/stable-diffusion-webui-amdgpu/README.md

 ## What's different from upstream repo?

-- Use [DirectML](https://github.com/microsoft/DirectML) when CUDA & ROCm Backend are unavailable.
+- `--use-directml`: Use [DirectML](https://github.com/microsoft/DirectML) as a torch backend.
+- `--use-zluda`: Use [ZLUDA](https://github.com/vosen/ZLUDA) as a torch backend.
+- Support ONNX Runtime.
+- Support Olive model optimization.

 ## Installation and Running